 - Avoid the use of public transport wherever possible by encouraging staff to walk, cycle or drive

-- If staff do need to use public transport, remind them that it is mandatory to wear a face covering
+- If staff do need to use public transport, remind them that it is mandatory to wear their face covering whilst in transit

 - Minimise the necessity for people to travel together if they are not from the same household or support bubble